2024 China Corporate Payment Survey: Payment Delays Continued To Shorten, But Corporates Increasingly Cautious

 The survey also showed a continuous downtrend of ultra-long payment delays (ULPDs, above 180 days) exceeding 2% of annual turnover

-, a threshold for high non-payment risk – 80% of such delays were never paid based on Coface's experience.
+, a threshold for high non-payment risk 80% of such delays were never paid based on Coface's experience.
 Only 33% of respondents reported such delays, the second-lowest level since 2014.
+Construction

 continued to see the longest payment delays (84 days) as property developers remained under severe financial stress with persistent weakness in new home sales.
 Textile